Office of International Programs

 Insurance and Health

-Loyola requires that each student submits to us a copy of the front and back of their US health insurance card.
+Loyola requires that each student submits a copy of the front and back of their US health insurance card.
 We also ask for proof of international coverage from the US policy (either a letter from the insurance company or you can print the international policy description from your policy manual online).
 We are only asking for proof of overseas coverage for Loyola’s liability purposes.
-Since the UK National Health Service is not worldwide, and students are technically allowed to travel outside of the area of coverage, we need to know that your policy will provide a back-up if your student goes outside of the area of coverage.
+Since the UK National Health Service is not worldwide, and students are allowed to travel outside of the area of coverage, we need to know that your policy will provide a back-up if your student goes outside of the area of coverage.
 However, if your policy does not have any type of overseas coverage (not even the basic emergency basis), then it will be essential to purchase supplemental insurance.

 Students fill out all necessary paperwork at a workshop held on campus the semester prior to departure.
 The application is then mailed to the British Consulate General of either New York, Chicago, or Los Angeles, depending on where a student permanently lives.